Sensor Chess

 Sensor Chess 3 20x20

 Theoretically the big advantage of the Sensor Chess was the modular capability.
-To their credit Scisys actually followed up on the upgrade potential by producing modules programmed by Julio Kaplan.
+To their credit SciSys actually followed up on the upgrade potential by producing modules programmed by Heuristic Software.
 They were called the Strong Play (2K Rom, includes hint and legal moves features), Classical Style Super Strong (4K Rom, Centre Openings) and Hypermodern Super Strong (4K Rom, Flank Openings).
-There is also supposedly a later 4K Super Strong module (see Wiki) which I have not seen.
-Confusion can occur about how many modules were released because, for instance, the Classical Style Super Strong is also called the Super Classical Style Module on the box and manual (see below).
+There may also be a later 4K Super Strong Play module which I have not seen.

 The basic price for the Sensor Chess in Germany was a very reasonable 349 DM, less than the price of a Sensory 8 and much less than half the price of a Voice Sensory or Mark V.